scoat22/SampleCode/README.md

 [SparseColumn.cs](https://github.com/scoat22/SampleCode/blob/main/Code%20Samples/SparseColumn.cs)<br />

 You probably also want to see some implementations of the game code.
-The producer system is simple, every tick it will create an entity of the desired type:
+The producer system is simple, every tick it will create an entity of the desired type:<br />
 [ProducerSystem.cs](https://github.com/scoat22/SampleCode/blob/main/Code%20Samples/ProducerSystem.cs.cs)<br />

 Most games have physics systems so I'll provide some physics code as well.